Srijan-namaste/Random-Password-Generator/README.md

 # Random-Password-Generator
-It is a βeta version, allows you to generate random passwords &amp; allows you to choose weather you want to include Upper Case, Lower Case, Numbers, symbol, all of them together or some of them.
+It is a βeta version, that allows you to generate random passwords & allows you to choose whether you want to include Upper Case, Lowercase, Numbers, symbols, all of them together, or some of them.
+Although it lacks customizability on the user end that will be fixed in later versions.